Interface for accessing Amazon IVS.

 Recording configuration — Stores configuration related to recording a live stream and where to store the recorded content.
 Multiple channels can reference the same recording configuration.
 See the Recording Configuration endpoints for more information.

-both set by you.
+a value, both set by you.
 For example, you might set a tag as

-topic:nature to label a particular video category.
+topic:nature to label a particular

-information, including restrictions that apply to tags.
+Services Resources for more information, including restrictions that apply to tags.

 The Amazon IVS API has these tag-related endpoints: TagResource, UntagResource, and ListTagsForResource.
 The following resources support tagging: Channels, Stream Keys, Playback Key Pairs, and Recording Configurations.